-Energy’s Evolution: The Age of Electricity Is Here
+Energy’s Evolution - The Age of Electricity Is Here

-From wood to coal, oil to renewables — every energy age shaped the world we live in.
-Now begins the Age of Electricity: powered by lithium, innovation, and a smarter energy mix.
+From wood to coal, oil to renewables - every energy age shaped the world we live in.
+Now begins the Age of Electricity - powered by lithium, innovation, and a smarter energy mix.

-Introduction: Energy Powers Progress
+Introduction - Energy Powers Progress

-The Age of Coal gave rise to steam engines and industry.
-The Age of Oil transformed transportation and globalization.
-Each era brought new possibilities — and new challenges.
+The Age of Coal gave rise to steam engines and the Industrial Revolution, while the Age of Oil transformed transportation and globalization.
+Each era brought new possibilities and challenges.

-Today, we stand at the edge of another transformation: The Age of Electricity.
+Today, we stand at the edge of another transformation: the Age of Electricity.

 At the heart of this transition?
 Lithium - and the innovation behind how we extract it.

-The Evolution of Energy: A Journey Through the Ages
+The Evolution of Energy - A Journey Through the Ages

 Human progress has always been fueled by the energy we harness - and how we choose to use it.
 From wood fires to coal furnaces, from oil rigs to solar farms, each era brought new possibilities, challenges, and innovations that shaped the world we live in today.

-• The Wood & Biomass Age (Pre-Industrial to 1700s)
+• The Wood and Biomass Age (Pre-Industrial to 1700s)

 It was energy on a human scale - local, renewable, and limited.